edthena/policies/privacy.md

 laws, we impose contractual limits on how these service providers can use the personal information they receive.

-<u>How to Access and Delete a Child's Personal information</u>: COPPA provides
-parents the right to review the personal information collected from a child, withdraw consent for further collection and request deletion of the child's personal information.
+How to Access and Delete a Child's Personal information: COPPA provides parents the right to review the personal information collected from a child, withdraw consent for further collection and request deletion of the child's personal information.
 If you are a parent of a student under 13 whose personal information may have been collected through the Educational Institution's use of the Service, and you want to request to review or delete the Student's personal information, please contact your child's Educational Institution to submit your